dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 This works, because the `UseMiddleware <#http-modules-usemiddleware>`_ extension method that adds your middleware to the ``IApplicationBuilder`` takes care of dependency injection.

 This is not limited to ``IOptions`` objects.
-Any other object that your middleware requires can be dependency injected this way.
+Any other object that your middleware requires can be injected this way.

 Loading middleware options through direct injection
 ---------------------------------------------------